The Importance of Culture

 Create Your Tribe

-People today are constantly looking for change and new opportunities where they can be happy, purpose driven and experience work life balance.
-46% of job seekers even go so far as to cite company culture as one of the most important factors when applying to a position, therefore good culture not only helps retain but also attract top talent.
+People today are constantly looking for change and new opportunities where they can be happy, purpose-driven and experience work-life balance.
+46% of job seekers even go so far as to cite company culture as one of the most important factors when applying to a position, therefore good culture not only helps retain but also attracts top talent.

 In today’s day and age, it’s not difficult to learn about the inner workings of an organization and its culture.
 Your current and past employees are your most credible ambassadors and if they’re happy, they will spread the word.
 This is instrumental in your efforts to attract top talent to your organization.